uchicago/mcb-duo/README.md

 # Installation
 1. Copy the jar file to your shibboleth-source-dir/lib.
+2. Copy the contents of the `web` directory (which should just be the `duo` subdirectory) to your shibboleth-source-dir/webapps directory.
-2. run install.sh
+3. run install.sh
-3. Copy the *duo.vm* file to the directory holding the rest of your MCB velocity templates
+4. Copy the *duo.vm* file to the directory holding the rest of your MCB velocity templates

 # Configuration